Essential Tips for a Professional CEO Headshot That Stands Out

 Pre-Shoot Planning: The Three Non-Negotiables

-Realistic timeline planning protects executive calendars and our sanity.
-We build buffer time for the inevitable late arrival, the wardrobe decision that takes longer than expected, and the photographer who needs one more perfect shot.
-Building a shot list in advance helps maximize efficiency and ensures all necessary shots are captured.
+Realistic timeline planning protects executive calendars and the production team’s sanity.
+Buffer time is built for inevitable late arrivals, wardrobe decisions that take longer than expected, and the photographer needing one more perfect shot.
+For corporate clients, building a shot list in advance helps maximize efficiency and ensures all necessary shots are captured during the session.
 A CEO rushing through photos looks like a CEO rushing through photos; rushed CEO portraits rarely communicate calm, long-term leadership.

 Clear usage rights and delivery expectations prevent confusion later.
-Our packages include unlimited usage rights because we know that CEO headshot will end up in press releases, LinkedIn profiles, customer facing situations, and probably places nobody has thought of yet.
-Female CEO headshots and portraits of other senior executives get the same treatment and the same licensing flexibility.
+Packages include unlimited usage rights because CEO headshots end up in press releases, LinkedIn profiles, customer-facing situations, and probably places nobody has thought of yet.
+Female CEO headshots and portraits of other senior executives receive the same treatment and licensing flexibility.

 Planning the Shoot: Call Times, Setup, and Executive Schedules

-Manhattan office buildings have their own rhythm, and we plan around it.
-Morning shoots mean coordinating with building security, afternoon sessions require working around lunch meetings and conference calls.
-We always scout locations before bringing equipment because the conference room that looked perfect in photos might have windows facing directly west or fluorescent lighting that makes everyone look like they are recovering from the flu.
-Scheduling a visit to the client’s location beforehand is essential for planning and setting up the shoot effectively, ensuring the best possible results for executive headshots and more cinematic CEO portraits.
+Manhattan office buildings have their own rhythm, and planning accommodates it.
+Morning shoots coordinate with building security; afternoon sessions work around lunch meetings and conference calls.
+Locations are scouted before bringing equipment because conference rooms that look perfect in photos might have windows facing directly west or fluorescent lighting that makes everyone look unwell.
+Scheduling a visit beforehand is essential for planning and setting up the shoot effectively, ensuring the best possible results for executive headshots and more cinematic CEO portraits.

 Pre-Shoot Checklist